lean-delivery/terraform-module-aws-ecs/README.md

 # Summary

-Terraform module to setup ECS Fargate or ECS EC2 on China AWS region.
+Terraform module to setup ECS Fargate or ECS EC2.

+New variable "launch_type" can be "FARGATE" or "EC2"

 ## Example